-The Heckler & Koch PSG1 sniper rifle has been developed to satisfy the current demand from military and police authorities for a high-precision weapon for use by snipers and skilled marksmen.
-In fact, the PSG1 is a very high-end sniper rifle designed with police and counter-terrorist uses in mind, and while an excellent weapon, is slightly on the heavy side for something a soldier would want to lug around in the field.
+The Heckler and Koch PSG1 sniper rifle has been developed to satisfy the current demand from military and police authorities for a high-precision weapon for snipers and skilled marksmen.
+In fact, the PSG1 is a very high-end sniper rifle designed with police and counter-terrorist uses in mind, and while an excellent weapon, it is slightly on the heavy side for something a soldier would want to lug around in the field.

-It was introduced into the service in 1972, shortly after the Munich massacre at the 1972 Summer Olympics as the answer to the needs of the West German police units.
-At that time, they were lacking the precision shooting capability to effectively neutralize the terrorists to prevent the hostages from being killed.
+It was introduced into the service in 1972, shortly after the Munich massacre at the 1972 Summer Olympics, as the answer to the West German police units’ needs.
+At that time, they lacked the precision shooting capability to effectively neutralize the terrorists to prevent the hostages from being killed.
 Heckler & Koch was then commissioned to create a high-accuracy, large-magazine capacity, semi-automatic rifle for law enforcement and military use.

-It uses the standard basic breech mechanism in which a bolt is a two-part unit and its opening is delayed by a roller-locking system.
-In this way, the PSG1’s operation is already familiar to most service personnel and its repair and maintenance present no fresh problems.
-It is also considered as a heavily modified G3 rifle (in mechanical manner).
+It uses the standard basic breech mechanism in which a bolt is a two-part unit, and a roller-locking system delays its opening.
+In this way, the PSG1’s operation is already familiar to most service personnel, and its repair and maintenance present no fresh problems.
+It is also considered a heavily modified G3 rifle (in a mechanical manner).

-This has been carefully designed to suit the weapon and is unusual in that adjustments for elevation and azimuth are made by the movement of the internal optical system, giving a high degree of precision; one click of either adjustment will move the bullet strike 1 cm at 100 m range.
+This has been carefully designed to suit the weapon and is unusual in that adjustments for elevation and azimuth are made by the internal optical system’s movement, giving a high degree of precision; one click of either adjustment will move the bullet strike 1 cm at 100 m range.

 Since its introduction into the service, PSG1 was developed in two major variants: